 If considerable corrosion is visible at the housing measure the radiation level around the device.

-If values occur exceeding the normal operation level, cordon off the area and contact immediately the responsible radiation safety officer for instructions.
+If values occur exceeding the normal operation level, cordon of the area and contact immediately the responsible radiation safety officer for instructions.
 In every case corroded devices should be exchanged as soon as possible.
-Corroded interlocks, corroded padlocks or corroded source inserts require immediate exchange.
+Corroded interlocks, corroded padlocks or corroded components under the protective cap which are part of the shutter mechanism require immediate exchange.

-4.5 Leak Test
+3.5 Leak Test